JonathanTurnock/minimap-ts-rpc/README.md

-# Lightweight RPC Framework with Full Type Safety
+# Lightweight Typescript RPC Example

 This project provides an example of how to do RPC without depending on full frameworks like TRPC, but keeping offering full type safety and minimal